unumux/birch/README.md

 # How to Use a Component
 Each component is created under the **partials** folder.
 We have been commenting the start and end of each component to help the end user be able to read the final compiled HTML file easier.

-From there, the component is given a component layout under the pages > components folder.
+From there, we create a page using a layout that displays variations of the component under the pages > components folder.
 Here, we declare the component using the Handlebars syntax. ie: {{> banner}}.

 Now, the component is ready to be used in a template.
 We have been doing most of our testing in the pages > leststest.html file.